What Is Firmware? The Software That Controls Your Electronics

 However, you can only do this with a suitable firmware update tool designed to work with this device.

-What kind of Firmware is there?
+What Kind of Firmware is There?

-You must remember that Firmware does something useful like a TV, washing machine, ATM, or even in your car on most devices.
+It would be best to remember that Firmware does something useful like a TV, washing machine, ATM, or even in your car on most devices.

 Can the Firmware Be Updated?